home-assistant/home-assistant.io/source/_posts/2020-09-16-supervisor-joins-the-party.markdown

 ![watchdog graphic](/images/blog/2020-09-16-supervisor-joins-the-party/watchdog.png)

 When the watchdog is enabled for an add-on, the Supervisor will automatically restart the add-on if it stops, regardless of the reason (crash/manual stop).
 The watchdog does not know if you’re testing an add-on or playing around with different options, and so it might restart when you don’t need it.
-You should only enable the watchdog after you are finished setting it up and want to make sure it’s running 24/7.
+You should only enable the watchdog after you are finished setting the add-on up and want to make sure it’s running 24/7.

 <blockquote>
    "Never stop never stopping." - Conner4Real